Mark Gerson

 Mark Gerson is an American investor, businessman, and philanthropist.
 He co-founded numerous businesses including the Gerson Lehrman Group (GLG), Thuzio and 3i Members.
 Gerson is also involved in several philanthropic organizations having co-founded African Mission Healthcare Foundation and United Hatzalah.

 Gerson grew up in the Short Hills neighborhood of Millburn, New Jersey and attended Millburn High School.
 Gerson received a BA from Williams College and a JD from Yale Law School.

 Business

 Gerson and fellow Yale Law School graduate Thomas Lehrman founded the Gerson Lehrman Group in 1998.
 Gerson Lehrman Group, otherwise known as GLG, is a peer to peer business learning company.
 GLG is a knowledge brokerage and primary research firm with a stated membership-based platform of more than 600,000 independent consultants.

 Gerson also co-founded Thuzio, a professional booking marketplace, with former NFL player Tiki Barber, and Create, a venture studio.

-Most recently, Gerson co-founded 3i Members, a highly selective network of accomplished private investors who share curated investment opportunities that come from the membership, do collective diligence and are in community with each other through several hundred events a year and a variety of other channels.
+Most recently, Gerson co-founded 3i Members, a selective network of private investors who share curated investment opportunities that come from the membership, do collective diligence and are in community with each other through several hundred events a year and a variety of other channels.